masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 Terraform’s operation won’t be interrupted by failures in the scoped data block or any unsuccessful assertions.
 This unlocks continuous validation of your assumptions about the infrastructure rather than being confined to the point of initial provisioning.

-Also, this allows to utilize [`external`](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/external) data source provided by Hashicorp.
+Also, this allows us to utilize the [`external`](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/external) data source provided by Hashicorp.
 It green-lights integration of arbitrary external scripts into your Terraform configuration.
 This can be a Python script, a shell script, or any other program that can read JSON from standard input and write JSON to standard output.
 It's worth noting that the use of the external data source comes with a caveat: it can potentially make your configuration depend on the specific environment where it runs, as it might rely on specific external scripts and language runtimes being available.
+This can introduce complexity into your terraform runtime environment that you may want to avoid.

-Let's consider an example from Masterpoint's module [masterpointio/terraform-aws-tailscale](https://github.com/masterpointio/terraform-aws-tailscale/tree/feature/check_auth_key) where we validate the desired object state using a data source.
-The module provisions an AWS EC2 instance that serves as a [Tailscale subnet router](https://tailscale.com/kb/1019/subnets/) device.
+Let's consider an example from our own open source module [masterpointio/terraform-aws-tailscale](https://github.com/masterpointio/terraform-aws-tailscale/tree/feature/check_auth_key) where we validate the desired object state using a data source.
+We use this module to setup Tailscale, a modern VPN tool, that we use with our clients to help them easily access their private AWS resources like databases and internal services.
+Our module provisions an AWS EC2 instance that serves as a [Tailscale subnet router](https://tailscale.com/kb/1019/subnets/) device and that allows us to tunnel into our private network.
 The subnet router setup is deployed via `userdata`, and upon authentication with a [Tailnet key](https://registry.terraform.io/providers/tailscale/tailscale/latest/docs/resources/tailnet_key) — managed by Terraform — the device is automatically tagged.
 Correct tagging of the Tailscale subnet router is critical for its proper functioning.
 We can introduce the checks in [checks.tf](https://github.com/masterpointio/terraform-aws-tailscale/blob/feature/check_auth_key/checks.tf) to validate if the tags were successfully applied.

 The first assertions verifies that the device has been tagged; the second one confirms that the tags applied are as expected: